SuperrSonic/gba-bonus-pack/README.md

 Restoring the EEPROM save that's used by Zelda ALTTP doesn't work on GBI.

+Compiling the Wii version has the option of using the original libogc, that's what the regular makefile is set for, the official release here is built using it.

 # Credits

 Python code for ALTTP's checksum: